haranicle/TransitionSampler/README.md

 # TransitionSampler

-A sample project to run storyboard and animation transition with a playground.
+A sample project to run storyboard and custom transition with a playground.

 ## Demo